GarrettGunnell/GarrettGunnell/README.md

 Let me show you what you've been missing.

 💬 Now:
-- Implementing extended difference of gaussians for advanced image stylization.
+- Implementing chromatic aberration and some other camera specific effects for a series of shorts.
+- Trying to invent a real time pixel sorting shader.

 💭 Later:
 - Look into weather effects.
 - Explore compute particle systems for Unity.
 - Implement all currently relevant anti aliasing techniques.
-- Try and make a real time pixel sorting shader.
 - Prototype grainy real time ray tracing as the main aesthetic of a horror game.

 💤 Previously:
-- Created a [suite of shaders](https://github.com/GarrettGunnell/AcerolaFX) for GShade to improve the visuals of Final Fantasy XIV.
+- Created a [suite of shaders](https://github.com/GarrettGunnell/AcerolaFX) for ReShade to improve the visuals of Final Fantasy XIV.
 - Implemented the basic, generalized, and anisotropic Kuwahara Filters to make images look like oil paintings.
+- Invented a new sdr color filtering method for cinematic depth of field.
+- Implemented the extended difference of gaussians for advanced image stylization.

 <div align="right">
 <img src="lighthouse2.png">